gzttech/beautifulspoon/README.md

 </a>
 ```

-- `--insert`, insert a node(HTML) at the POS position of the seleted node.
+- `--insert`, insert a node(HTML) at the POS position inside the selected node.
 Arguments `--insert_before` and `--insert_after` are the same with `--insert`, with insert position specified at the first and the last slots.
 ```
 $ bspoon test.html --select div --insert 0 '<br/>'| bspoon --select div
 <div class="container" id="root">